ixy-languages/ixy.ml/doc/memory.md

 `rx_batch` walks the descriptor ring and checks every descriptor's `DD` bit.
 If this bit is set, we know that the NIC has placed a packet in the buffer the descriptor points to.
 Once we have reached a descriptor whose `DD` bit isn't set, we have reached the first empty descriptor, i.e. the head.
+If we have a limited batch size we can just stop reading descriptors whenever we have enough.

 Now we can receive all packets between tail and head.
 To prepare the packet for the user program we need to set its size.